shushkovsky/shushkovsky.github.io/_pages/about.md

 ---

 I'm studying computational biology at Carnegie Mellon University's School of Computer Science with a minor in Russian Studies.
 I played collegiate soccer for CMU as a midfielder.

+In the past, I interned at Amazon Web Services in Seattle, played semi-pro soccer in the NPSL, and interned at PostEra.

+After graduation, I'll be working full time as a software at PostEra.